harrywhitehouse/slate/source/index.html.md

 # Introduction

-The RedBrick247 API (RBAPI) allows developers to integrate shipping labels and fullfillment within their e-commerce businesses and online marketplaces.
-The RBAPI offers price comparison, label printing, manifest generation, transactions details and tracking features.
+The RedBrick247 API allows developers to integrate shipping labels and fullfillment within their e-commerce businesses and online marketplaces.
+The API offers price comparison, label printing, manifest generation, transactions details and tracking features.
 The guideline below will help get you started.
 For additional help, please email us at [support@redbrick247.com](mailto:support@redbrick247.com).

 ## Create Account